 Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

-Weird Stuff Dogs & Cats Eat
+Weird Stuff Dogs & Cats Eat: Why They Do It

-by | May 12, 2020 | Ask Amy Videos, Dog Training & Care | 21 comments
+by | May 21, 2025 | Dog Training & Care | 21 comments

 Owners fill bowls with nutritious food to keep dogs healthy.
-So what’s up with all the weird stuff dogs eat? why do dogs eat rocks, eat dirt, eat poop, and even eat dangerous stuff?
+So what’s up with all the weird stuff dogs eat?
+Why do dogs eat rocks, eat dirt, eat poop, and even eat dangerous stuff?

 Dogs use their mouths the way we use our hands.
 They pick up objects and explore their world by mouthing, tasting, and chewing.
 That sometimes gets them into trouble if they swallow something they shouldn’t.
 Find out why dogs eat grass in this post.
 Cats also eat grass for similar reasons.
 But that’s not nearly as objectionable as some other targets.